How to Use Session Editor

 Wiki pages that show examples of using the Session Editor to solve particular problems or to carry out particular tasks can be found at the following links:-

 Trainz Plus and TRS19 Platinum Edition

-Trainz Plus and TRS19 Platinum Edition have the ability to edit saved Driver Games in Surveyor and allowing the edited game to be continued without having to restart the entire Session.
-This includes using the Session Editor on an active Driver Game Session where some of the Rules may have already been completed and others partially completed.
-To allow for these possibilities, additional features have been added to the Session Editor in the Plus version.
+Trainz Plus and TRS19 Platinum Edition have a Unified Driver Surveyor (UDS) which allows you to switch seamlessly between Driver and Surveyor modes.
+The UDS allows an edited Session to be continued without having to restart it from the beginning.
+This includes editing the Session Editor on an active Session where some of the Rules may have already been completed.
+To allow for this additional features have been added to the Session Editor in Trainz Plus and TRS19 Platinum Edition.